 With the right equipment and some simple steps, anyone can get a decent stereo recording of their classical guitar.
-This happens to be my way.
-I have provided the steps below as well as my audio samples for you to gauge the results.
+I have provided the steps below as well as my audio samples to help you do a decent home recording.

 Why the Zoom H4n Pro recorder?
 (Any of their models will do fine, I just happen to have the H4n Pro).
-The crucial point is the Zoom does your job with one device instead of two – a microphone or a pair of them, as well as a computer interface like Scarlett 2i2.
+The crucial point is the Zoom does your job with one device instead of two.
+You don’t need a separate microphone and a computer interface like Scarlett 2i2.

 Plus the X/Y stereo mic configuration is already built in, so we don’t worry about individual mic placements.
 We can concentrate of what we do best: play the guitar.

 What is the Zoom H4N Pro?
 What does it do?

 It’s palm-sized.
 It has two built-in microphones, fused together till kingdom come, that record in stereo.
 It can record in two different audio types: the larger, uncompressed WAV format and the popular, compressed MP3 format.
 It delivers excellent quality audio.